-Cartmen 1,537
+all the property of the last Cartmen 94.33 1,537

-Class V. Bullock-drivers 1,437
+Class V. Bullock-drivers 16110 1,437

 Conveyance of goods.
 Palki-bearers 2,017

 Boatmen 1,751

-Brick-makers 157
+SUPERING AND ADDRESS OF THE PARTY OF THE PAR Brick-makers 157

-Lime-burners 2
+1946年1月1日 11日 11日 Lime-burners 2

-Mat-makers 421
+the later of the l Mat-makers 421

 Class VI.
 Basket-makers 1,560

 Poorer sorts of craftsmen.
 Cane-workers 17

-TORM SELON AND DATA MARKET Cotton-spinners 14,449
+COLD SECURE SECURE Cotton-spinners 14,449

-Shoe-makers 255
+A SHARE WAS AND Shoe-makers 255

-the To motherman them to Cotton-carders 186
+till by nothermal till to Cotton-carders 186

-(Beggars 11,377

 Class VII.
+Beggars 11,377

+Miscellaneous.
 Labourers 69,975

-Miscellaneous.
-Unemployed 7,199

-A REAL PROPERTY AND A
+111 iscentaneous.
+(Unemployed 7,199

+America and an include by STREET, STREET

-1 Total 128,706
+Total 128,706

 The total population of the Cattack District is 1,494,784.
 Taken by castes, therefore, there are 436,326 persons belonging to the labouring classes, or about two-sevenths of the total population.
-According to occupation, there are 128,706 male adults who may fairly be considered in the rank of labouring men, or 386,118 males, females, and children, comprising over onefourth of the total population.
+According to occupation, there are 128,706 male adults who may fairly be considered in the rank of labouring men, or 386,118 males, females, and children, comprising over one-fourth of the total population.
 The discrepancy between the results obtained from the Caste and Occupation Statements arises from the fact that a large proportion of the semi-aboriginal and boating and fishing castes (who are here entered as labourers) are in reality cultivators.
 But they form the lowest class of husbandmen, and on the approach of famine abandon their fields to seek hired labour, and are thus thrown on the labouring population.